tonyedwardspz/tonyedwardspz/blog/_posts/2025/november/2025-11-17-environment-dictates-performance.md

 ---
 title: Environment dictates performance
 tag:
-    - Life
+    - life
 ---

-A recent conversation with a mentee reminded me of this well known phrase.
+A recent conversation with a mentee who is stepping out of education into the world reminded me of this well known phrase.
 It's one that makes logical sense.

 If you're in a high performing environment, your much more likely to perform to a high level.